CaseyScott/Blackseeds-band-website/README.md

-((( Write a README.md file for your project that explains what the project does and the need that it fulfills.
-It should also describe the functionality of the project, as well as the technologies used.
-Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
-A project submitted without a README.md file will FAIL.)))

 The Black Seeds website

 The Black Seeds are a musical group rooted in reggae from Wellington, New Zealand.
 With 20 years experience of performing live at numerous events.
 This website showcase's their music and publicise's their availability to proform at events such as Weddings and Christmas parties on the site shows Band members photos, video clip of proformance and audio clips of popular tracks.